 The Littleton Independent Newspaper Obituary Project is an ongoing extraction of obituaries for a database used by the Columbine Queries Committee.
 The database, available and searchable online, provides the names, death and burial dates.
-New data is added four to six times a year.
+This latest version of the index was published in September 2017.

 About the Project

 In 2007 the Queries chairperson for the Columbine Genealogical & Historical Society realized that it would be helpful to that position and to persons sending queries if there was an online index for the obituaries that have appeared in the Littleton Independent newspaper.
 This index would be similar to that now online for the Denver newspapers through the Denver Public Library.
 (The latter can be accessed through http://history.denverlibrary.org/research/denver_obit_project/index.html.)
 Note that a person’s obituary may not appear until as much as four months after death, or in the following year.